Home > Analyses > Energy > Phillips 66

 Consumer Opinions

-Consumer sentiment around Phillips 66 reflects a blend of respect for its operational reliability and concerns over environmental practices.
+Consumer sentiment around Phillips 66 reflects a mix of appreciation for operational reliability and concerns over pricing and environmental impact.

 Positive ReviewsNegative Reviews